HugoByte/composer/README.md

     ![Allow Push Notification](images/validate.png)

-    Here,

-    `[SOURCE]` - The path(relative path or absolute path) of the directory, where the package is located.

 3. Build the package

    ```
    composer build
    ```

+4. Specifying build directory

     ![Allow Push Notification](images/build.png)

     Here,

     - `[SOURCE]` - The path(relative path or absolute path) of the directory, where the package is located.
+This is an optional path if you are in the current directory.
     - `--build-directory` - This is an optional path for the build directory to generate a package code, If there are issues obtaining the package code during the build process, an error is thrown.